 Fox Business

-Since the Fox network maintains both the news channel and the app, it has integrated the former in the latter.
-As a result, users can look up to some exclusive market analysis videos by interviewing notable persons.
-In addition, it has a simple interface, dark mode, and adjustable fonts to make it easier to consume the content.
+Since Fox maintains both the news channel and the app, it has integrated the former into the latter.
+As a result, users can access exclusive market analysis videos by interviewing notable persons.
+The app also has a simple interface, a dark mode, and adjustable fonts to facilitate content consumption.

 Try it here: Android | iOS